jhipster/generator-jhipster/app/templates/_README.md

 # Building

 To optimize the <%= baseName %> client for production, run:

-    grunt build
+    gradlew -Pprod bootRepackage

 This will concatenate and minify CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.

-To ensure everything worked, cd into the `src/main/webapp/dist` directory and run:
+To ensure everything worked, run:

-    python -m SimpleHTTPServer $1
+    java -jar build/libs/*.war

-Then navigate to [http://localhost:8000](http://localhost:8000) in your browser.
+Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 # Testing